 "She's here!
 She's here!"

 She was here.
 Even after all these years, to his great surprise and even greater delight, she still remembered him… and, he hoped, still loved him.
-And at long last, she was returning to his life.
-Any moment now, she might arrive in the room where he was being held, rescue him, and take him back into her embrace…
+And at long last, she was back in his life.
+Any moment now, she might enter the room where he was being held, rescue him, and take him back into her embrace…

 The hollow voice droned from deep within his mind.
 Its strength and the way that it addressed Esaax so directly, completely unbidden, made its true nature horribly clear to Esaax.
-The cold and empty voice that had just spoken to him represented none other than the warped and malignant darkness residing within himself.
-That darkness was no longer merely a part of him—they had become a separate entity lurking within him, a parasite trying to take his life for their own.
+The cold and empty voice that had just spoken to him represented none other than the warped and malignant darkness residing within him.
+That darkness was no longer merely a part of him—they'd become a separate entity lurking within him, a parasite trying to take his life for their own.

 Your senses lie.
 Your joy is an illusion.

 That's not true!
 Esaax argued internally.
-He felt and recognized the distinct psychic signature of Ntairow's presence and could not deny that he did.
-What that signature represented had changed, but who it signified was unmistakable to his senses and memory.
+He felt and recognized the distinct psychic signature of Ntairow's presence and couldn't deny that he did.
+What that signature represented had changed, but who it signified was unmistakable.

 You delude yourself.
 You will not have her.